karwa/swift-url/Sources/WebURL/WebURL.docc/FoundationInterop.md

 }
 ```

-For the sake of making this example easier to follow, we're only showing one level of hoisting, but best practice
-would be to hoist URL parsing once again, out of `checkHostAndMakeRequest` and in to its own caller.
-If we apply that
-hoisting as many times as we can, we can prevent that URL floating around the application as a raw string.
+We could even hoist URL parsing again, and make `checkHostAndMakeRequest` itself accept a URL value
+instead of a string.
+By applying this process repeatedly, we reduce the number of raw URL strings
+floating around the application, and can leverage the type system to ensure we always interpret values
+correctly.

-As we've seen, it can be difficult to ensure that URLs are always interpreted consistently, especially across
+As we've seen, there can be subtle, security-sensitive interactions between URL parsers, but by applying
-large applications using lots of third-party libraries.
-For function calls and other situations where Swift's
+some reasonable best-practices, we can get what we want: web-compatible URL parsing and operations
+(notice the request is made to `"example.com"`, not `"evil.com"`), with robustly Foundation interop.
+The guiding rule is that each _string_ should be parsed by only one parser.

-type system is available, we **strongly recommend** that you use typed URL values and the conversion initializers
+For this reason, we **strongly recommend** that you use typed URL values and the conversion initializers
 provided by `WebURLFoundationExtras`.
-For other situations, such as URLs communicated via JSON documents
+For more complex situations, such as URLs in JSON documents or XPC messages,
-or XPC messages, we also very much recommend documenting which parser or standard is required to interpret them,
-and ensuring that is used consistently.
+document which parser should be used, and parse those values early or hide them behind typed APIs,
+so they do not spread as plain strings.

 [gcp-ssrf]: https://bugs.xdavidhu.me/google/2021/12/31/fixing-the-unfixable-story-of-a-google-cloud-ssrf/